datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/type_converter.md

 DataNucleus allows you to provide alternate ways of persisting Java types.
 Whilst it includes the majority of normal converters built-in, you can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.type_converter_.

+__This guide relates to current DataNucleus GitHub.
+Please consult the DataNucleus source code if you are using an earlier version since things may be different in other versions__.

-### Interface
+### TypeConverter Interface

-Any value generator plugin will need to implement _org.datanucleus.store.types.converters.TypeConverter_ [![Javadoc](../../images/javadoc.gif)](http://www.datanucleus.org/javadocs/core/latest/org/datanucleus/store/types/converters/TypeConverter.html).
+Any type converter plugin will need to implement _org.datanucleus.store.types.converters.TypeConverter_ [![Javadoc](../../images/javadoc.gif)](http://www.datanucleus.org/javadocs/core/latest/org/datanucleus/store/types/converters/TypeConverter.html).
 So you need to implement the following interface